 For those interested in continuing their studies, USML offers a PhD program in Business Administration with a specialization in Logistics & Supply Chain Management.
 It also has the state’s only AACSB-accredited Doctor of Business Administration (DBA) for working professionals with research concentrations in all areas.

-14. University of Illinois at Chicago in Chicago, IL
+14. University of Illinois at Chicago

 MS in Supply Chain and Operations Management or MBA (Full-Time, Weekend or Flexible) with a Operations and Supply Chain Management Concentration

 Grad Student Enrollment: 300 in the UIC Liautaud Graduate School of Business (7,673 total)